betaflight/betaflight/docs/Sonar.md

 hold modes.

 The sonar sensor is used instead of the pressure sensor (barometer) at low altitudes.
-The sonar sensor is only used when the aircraft inclination angle is small.
+The sonar sensor is only used when the aircraft inclination angle (attitude) is small.

 ## Hardware

 Currently the only supported sensor is the HCSR04 sensor.